C2SM/git-course/advanced/Exercise_1.md

 git log -S 'Have fun!'
 ```

-In case you do not want case-sensitivity you can use the `-i` option:
+In case you want to ignore case-sensitivity use the `-i` option:

 ```plaintext
 git log -i -S 'have fun!'